ESBenchmark/ESBench/docs/guide/typescript.md

 ## Customize Loaders

-Unfortunately, in order to transform configuration files, the loader has to be registered before reading the config, which makes it hard to configure.

 If you prefer other TypeScript loaders (e.g. [ts-node](https://github.com/TypeStrong/ts-node) or [tsx](https://github.com/privatenumber/tsx)), you can disable ESBench's loader with `--no-loader` CLI argument:

 ```shell